teimurjan/teimurjan.github.io.development/src/markdown/experience.md

 * Created an immutable architecture for a complex tree-like text editor.
 * Designed customized DraftJS editor.
-* Set up frontend ready for any real-time back-end.
-* Optimized rendering performance of the text editor app.
 * Wrote bash scripts for setting up the environment for MacOS.

 Technologies used: `Javascript`, `React`, `DraftJS`